Jetmir Topalli

-Jetmir Topalli (born 7 February 1998) is a Kosovan professional footballer who plays as a forward for TFF First League club Pendikspor on loan from İstanbulspor, and the Kosovo national team.
+Jetmir Topalli (born 7 February 1998) is a Kosovan professional footballer who plays as a forward for Turkish TFF First League club Serikspor on loan from Bandırmaspor and the Kosovo national team.

 Club career

 Ballkani

 On 13 June 2018, Topalli signed a two-year contract with Kosovo Superleague club Ballkani.
 On 25 August 2018, he made his debut in a 3–0 home defeat against Llapi after being named in the starting line-up.

 Loan at Feronikeli

 On 13 June 2019, Topalli joined in a short-time loan with Kosovo Superleague club Feronikeli, only for European competition matches.
 Twelve days later, he was named as a Feronikeli substitute for the first time in the 2019–20 UEFA Champions League preliminary round semi-final against the Gibraltarian side Lincoln Red Imps.
 His debut with Feronikeli came on 28 June in the 2019–20 UEFA Champions League preliminary round final against the Andorran side Santa Coloma after coming on as a substitute at 67th minute in place of Jean Carioca.